prisma/prisma-examples/node/node-script/README.md

 # Simple Node Script Example

-This example demonstrates how to use the Prisma client in a **simple Node script** to read and write data in a database.
+This example shows how to use the Prisma client in a **simple Node script** to read and write data in a database.

 ## How to use